indrekots/indrekots.github.io/_posts/articles/2016-03-12-optionals-in-java-8.md

 published: true
 ---

-ifpresent, flatmap

 ## Problems with null

 If you have had any experience with Java, then you probably have seen the *NullPointerException* which is thrown when an application tries to use a null reference in a case where an object is required.
-This can lead to superfluous if-statements checking to see if a reference is null or not.
+This can lead to **superfluous if-statements** checking to see if a reference is null or not.

 Null references were implemented because they were the easiest method to implement the absence of a value.
 Tony Hoare, a British computer scientist, designer of the [ALGOL W programming language](https://en.wikipedia.org/wiki/ALGOL_W "Wikipedia page of ALGOL W") and the inventor of null references called it his [billion-dollar mistake](https://www.lucidchart.com/techblog/2015/08/31/the-worst-mistake-of-computer-science/ "Blog post about the worst mistake of computer science").